Audit Wales

-Audit Wales (Archwilio Cymru), formally the Wales Audit Office (WAO, Swyddfa Archwilio Cymru), is an independent public body which was established by the Senedd (Welsh Parliament; Senedd Cymru, formerly the National Assembly for Wales) on 1 April 2005.
+Audit Wales (Archwilio Cymru), formerly the Wales Audit Office (WAO, Swyddfa Archwilio Cymru), is an independent public body which was established by the Senedd (Welsh Parliament; Senedd Cymru, formerly the National Assembly for Wales) on 1 April 2005.
 It has overall responsibility for auditing on behalf of the Auditor General for Wales, across all sectors of government in Wales, except those reserved to the UK government.

 Function

 Their aim is to ensure that the people of Wales know whether public money is being managed wisely and that public bodies in Wales understand how to improve outcomes.

 This overall aim is supported by four key objectives: